fix8mt/conjure_enum/README.md

 requires (std::invocable<Fn&&, T, Args...> && I > 0)
 static constexpr void dispatch(T ev, const std::array<std::tuple<T, Fn>, I>& disp, Args&&... args);
 ```
 With a given enum, search and call user supplied invocable.
+Use this method where complex event handling is required, with predefined actions as methods, functions or lambdas.

 Where invocable returns a value, return this value or a user supplied "not found" value.
 Where invocable is void, call user supplied "not found" invocable.
 The first parameter of your invocable must accept an enum value (passed by `dispatch`).
 Optionally provide any additional parameters.
 Works with lambdas, member functions, functions etc.
 To user member functions, use `std::bind` to bind the this pointer and any parameter placeholders.
 If you wish to pass a `reference` parameter, you must wrap it in `std::ref`.

-This method is intended to be used where complex event handling is required, with predefined actions as methods, functions or lambdas.

 There are two versions of `dispatch` - the first takes an enum value, a 'not found' value, and a `std::array` of `std::tuple` of enum and invocable.
 The second version takes an enum value, and a `std::array` of `std::tuple` of enum and invocable.
 The last element of the array is called if the enum is not found.
 This version is intended for use with `void` return invocables.

+If you wish to provide a `constexpr` array, you will need to use a simple function prototype, since `std::function` is not constexpr (see unit tests for examples).
 > [!TIP]
 > Your `std::array` of `std::tuple` should be sorted by enum.
 > The `dispatch` method performs a binary search on the array.
 Complexity for a sorted array is at most $2log_2(N)+O(1)$ comparisons.